dmiller/clojure-clr-next/_drafts/2021-08-31-persistent-hash-map.md

 # Making a hash of things

 The most complex data structure in the Clojure catalog has to be the PersistentHashMap.
 This is Phil Bagwell's [Hash Array Mapped Trie (HAMT)](https://en.wikipedia.org/wiki/Hash_array_mapped_trie) as modified by Rich Hickey to be immutable and persistent.
-(Bagwell's original paper is available [here](http://infoscience.epfl.ch/record/64398/files/idealhashtrees.pdf).
+(Bagwell's original paper is available [here](http://infoscience.epfl.ch/record/64398/files/idealhashtrees.pdf.)
 I want to describe the ideas behind this data structure and code a simple implementation, leaving out complexities that come from various efficiency hacks.

  # Hashing

  There are a variety of data structures that use hashing to provide O(1) or O(ln n) access to data.
 A simple flavor is the _hash table_.
 Assume we are mapping keys to values.
 A hash code is computed from the key which in turn is used to compute an index into an array where the corresponding value will be found.
-Because generally hash codes or indexes  are not unique, two keys can _collide_, i.e., are mapped to the same location.
+Typically the index is computed by modding the hash code by the array length.
+Because (generally) hash codes or indexes  are not unique, two keys can _collide_, i.e., are mapped to the same index.
 Some technique must be developed to deal with collisions.
 The theory on hash tables of this type is extensive; you can get started [here](https://en.wikipedia.org/wiki/Hash_table).

 Another approach uses trees instead of arrays.
 As an example, we could store key/value pairs in a binary tree.
 Treating the hash code as a sequence of bits and mapping 1 to Left and 0 to Right, the hash code of an item describes a path through the tree.
 One does not need to use all the bits, just enough to distinguish a given key from all the others.
 Assuming 5-bit hashcodes, this picture illustrates how a given set of four keys would be distributed.